 Research underpins the work of the Summer Foundation and provides an evidence base for policy and practice change.

-Our research aims to document the health, housing and support needs of people with high and complex care needs who are living in, or at risk of placement in aged care nursing homes.
+Our research aims to document the health, housing and support needs of people with high and complex care needs who are living in, or at risk of placement in aged care.
 However, research alone is not enough to change policy and practice.
-The knowledge generated by our research is disseminated to both the decision makers and the wider community.
+The knowledge generated by our research is disseminated to both the decision-makers and the wider community.

 We also distil expert knowledge and make it available in formats that are accessible to people with disability, families and workers at the grassroots.
-We are a knowledge hub for research about young people in nursing homes and potential solutions.
+We are a knowledge hub for research about young people in aged care and potential solutions.

 We have ongoing partnerships with La Trobe University and Monash University, and are collaborating with a range of government agencies, other not-for-profit organisations and universities.
 We have a pipeline of studies that are being published in peer-reviewed journals and have already secured over $1.7 million in research funding through partnerships this year.
-For more information on our research program, please contact Louise Dixon at firstname.lastname@example.org
+For more information on our research program, please contact Glenda Bishop at firstname.lastname@example.org.

-To view journal articles, studies and reports that have been authored or co-authored by the Summer Foundation, please see our Publications page.
+To view journal articles, studies and reports that have been authored or co-authored by the Summer Foundation, please see our Research Outputs page.

-We are a knowledge hub for research about young people in nursing homes and potential solutions.
+We are a knowledge hub for research about young people in aged care and potential solutions.
 We capture, document and share the knowledge generated from our research and prototypes in order to encourage others to replicate and scale our work.